Money Saving Products I Use

 Discount Broker (non-IRA):

 - OptionsHouse: OptionsHouse is the cheapest discount broker with trades that are only $3.95 each.
-Accounts are free to start, and give you a free 23″ Dell monitor when you start an account with $10,000 or more.
+Accounts are free to start, and you can get 100 commission free trades when you create a new account.

 - Vanguard: If you are interested in low-cost passive investing, Vanguard has a number of commission free ETF’s through their brokerage.